Lockszmith/MySlackEdits/git rebase conflict resolution.md

 Source code line 5 for Feature B

 ################################
-commit 01 -- HEAD
+commit 01
-commit 02
+commit 02 -- (FeatureA) merged into main <FROM>
-commit 03
+commit 03 -- HEAD on main
 commit 04
 commit 05
 commit 06